wikimedia/analytics-limn-mobile-data/README.md

 Then you should be able to start Limn by running `npm start` and see it in action at `http://localhost:8081`.

-## Testing using local data

-By default the instance you run will show graphs using production data.

-TODO: ssh tunnel, sed scripts

 ### Mac OS X

 You will need to install some header files for some of the Python dependencies